monigarrteam/android-syllabus/README.md

 Learn how to develop MoniGarr.com Android apps with java and android studio.
 Topics include software installation, best practices, android ui, material design, java programming language, debugging and more.
 Discover some of the lesser-known useful features of android software development, such as how to improve your android app performance, security and stability provides the best end user experience available.
 Create Android apps for mobile phones, wearables and more using industry standard Android Studio.

 ## PREREQUISITES
-All of the following is required for you to develop Android apps.
+All of the following is required for you to learn how to develop Android apps with MoniGarr.com.

 * Your Own Laptop with Internet Service.
 * Your Own Android Device with Internet Service.